 The practice had carried out a range of risk assessments and implemented policies and protocols with a view to keeping staff and patients safe.
 For example, we asked staff about the prevention of needle stick injuries.
-Following administration of a local anaesthetic to a patient, needles were not resheathed using the hands but instead a needle guard was used.
+Following administration of a local anaesthetic to a patient, needles were not resheathed using the hands and a needle guard was used instead.
 The staff we spoke with demonstrated a clear understanding of the practice policy and protocol with respect to handling sharps and needle stick injuries.
-There was also a written risk assessment, in line with Health and Safety (Sharp Instruments in Healthcare) Regulations 2013.
+Improvements could be made to ensure a written risk assessment, in line with Health and Safety (Sharp Instruments in Healthcare) Regulations 2013 was available.

 The practice followed other national guidelines on patient safety.
 For example, the practice used rubber dam for root canal treatments in line with guidance from the British Endodontic Society.
 (A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth.
 Rubber dam should be used when endodontic treatment is being provided.
 On the rare occasions when it is not possible to use rubber dam the reasons should be recorded in patients' dental care records giving details as to how the patient's safety was assured).
+The dentist described what alternative precautions were taken to protect the patient's airway during the treatment when a rubber dam was not used.
+Improvements could be made to ensure a risk assessment was routinely documented in each patients' dental care record in those cases where a rubber dam was not used.